Here are 28 types of website content that search engines like Google and social media channels such as Facebook, Twitter and Instagram all love.

-You may have seen this type of content used in diet products, home improvement and web design portfolios.
+You may have seen this content used in diet products, home improvement and web design portfolios.

 You show what a person, room or website looked like before and contrast it with the new improved version.

-The key to this content framework are visuals; a dramatic change will highlight the improvements.
+The key to this content is visuals; a dramatic change will highlight the improvements.

-Here’s the before and after of a recruitment web design we did.
+Here’s the before and after example of a recruitment web design we did.

 Before – this is their old home page.

 After – this is their current home page.

 I like to borrow content ideas from movies and books.

 A good story is a way to attract and engage a person and get your message across.